johnnywalker-git/answer-academy/README.md

 I followed an 'Arrange.
 Act.
 Assert.' model as my previous knowledge from test-driven development had shown me, and this seemed to work well.

+This was my first experience of Cypress, and I am very impressed.
+It has some very distinct similarities to JEST which I have used in TDD for Node server application.
+Particularly in the syntax for outcome assertions.

 I was also careful to make sure the test's failed for the right reasons before I got them to pass to ensure it was working as it should.

 I particularly enjoyed traversing the DOM, and found the Cypress UI tool for selecting elements intuitive and fun to use.
 I also found methods to look at inner-text in elements to work out if an error message provided the user with the information they needed.